Straffan: Barton family

 Hugh Barton, of the wine firm Barton and Guestier, purchased the Straffan estate and built a new house, Straffan House (1828–32, designed by Frederick Darley), slightly downriver from the Henry's burned out home.
 Twenty years later an attic and a distinctive mansard roof were added, and the stacks raised and embellished in the French style.
 An Italian style campanile tower with gilded vane was added later.
 The refurbished house was based on a chateau at Louveciennes.

 Hugh Barton (1766–1854) was in turn succeeded by Nathaniel Barton (1799–1867), Hugh Lyndoch Barton (1824–1899), Bertram Francis Barton (1830–1904), Bertram Hugh Barton (1858–1927) and Capt Frederick (Derick) Barton (1900–1993).
 The first five generations of Bartons owned both the estate at Straffan and the family's 37-hectare vineyard in St Julien near the Gironde north of Bordeaux, producers of Chateau Leoville-Barton and Chateau Langoa-Barton.
 On his death Bertram Barton left the Straffan estate to his eldest son Derrick and the Bordeaux estate to his second son Ronald Barton.
 Anthony Barton moved to St Julien in 1951 and took over the vineyard on the death of Ronald in 1986.
-The Barton dynasty is believed to be the longest period of single family ownership of any vineyard in Bordeaux.